 2. To reduce the risk of germ dissemination to the environment and of transmission from the health-care worker to the patient and vice versa, as well as from one patient to another.

-Before gloves can be donned, the appropriate size must be found.
-Improperly sized gloves are more prone to tears, which can compromise the user’s safety.
-This applies to gloves that are too large or too small.
-A glove that is too tight can is more prone to punctures and tears and can reduce hand flexibility.
+Before gloves can be donned, the most appropriate size must be found.
+A glove that is too tight is more prone to punctures and tears, and can reduce hand flexibility.
 A loose fit can lead to wrinkles, which can cause grip issues.
-Once the proper size gloves are selected, inspect the gloves for pinholes or tears before donning the gloves.
-Furthermore, all hand and wrist jewellery should be removed, and hands should be washed before gloves are worn.
+Once you have selected the proper sized gloves, inspect them for pinholes or tears before donning.
+All hand and wrist jewellery should be removed, and hands should be washed before gloves are worn.

 STEPS TO DON MEDICAL GLOVES (NON-STERILE)